-Although there is still much we can do to improve the management of jaundice in High Income countries, it is true that kernicterus, in this area, is now very hard to come across.
+Although there is still much we can do to improve the management of jaundice in High Income Countries, kernicterus, in this area is now very hard to come across.

-Technological advancement and economic stability make it easier for doctors to follow newborns in their first weeks of life.
+Technological advancement and economic stability make it easier to follow newborns in their first weeks of life.
 Even though the procedure should be improved.

 In countries of the South of the world that are part of Low-Middle Income Countries, jaundice is a very difficult problem to tackle.